aeinstein/streamdeck-tasmota-plugin/README.md

 - store static values
 - realtime reading on control appearance
 - Same parameters over different controls are sychronized
+- auto polling of states
+- Keep viewstate of MultiController when switching pages

 ## Tested with